selva-oscura/react-pwa-git-trending/README.md

 * add Redux (overkill for so small a project, but good practice for me)
 * store state to localStorage
 * apply masonry to cards
-* deploy to github pages
+* deploy to github pages and add link to github repo
+* add project screenshot and display on README

 Useful links for queries to the GitHub API:
 [REST API v3 Getting Started](https://developer.github.com/v3/guides/getting-started/)